voooids/Cloud-Classification/README.md

 ## Part 1.
 Introduction

-### 1.1 : About Dataset.
+### 1.1. : About Dataset.
 In this project, we used the CUMULO comparative datasets.
 This dataset consists of one-year 1km resolution MODIS hyperspectral images combined with pixel-width 'traces' of CloudSat cloud tags.
 Bringing these complementary datasets together is a crucial first step that enables the Machine Learning community to develop innovative new techniques that can greatly benefit the Climate community.
+Our dataset has cloud layers.
+Cloud tier types are classified as follows:

+0 - Cirrus
+1 - Altostratus
+2 - Altocumulus
+3 - Stratus
+4 - Stratocumulus
+5 - Cumulus
+6 - Nimbostratus
+7 - Deep Convection

+### 1.2. : About Algorithms
+In this project, LightGBM algorithm, which is a gradient boosting method using tree-based learning algorithms, was used.